 Created when she was just 17 in 1929, the monumental “Un Mundo,” or “The World” is a surreal-ish fantasyland on canvas, challenging the viewer to look beyond the physical world and into a different, imagined reality.

-“The World” was painted originally in Valladolid.
+“The World” was originally painted in Valladolid, in Northern Spain.
 Photo credit: Shadowgate

 “La Table du Musicien” (“The Tables Musician”) by Juan Gris